prarthana1305/travel-booking-website-HTML-assignment/README.md

 ### 3. **Footer Section**:
    - The **Footer Section** is placed at the bottom of the page and contains important information such as **contact details** and **social media links**.
-   - It helps to keep the user informed on how to contact the business and provides links to social media for additional engagement.
    - The use of **semantic tags** like `<footer>` makes the footer section easy to identify and distinguish from other parts of the page, improving the structure and usability of the website.

 ---